mycrl/turn-rs/README.md

 # Quasipaa

-Build a large-scale high-availability and high-performance streaming media cluster mainly built with Rust programming language, This is a new attempt and a good start, Hope to rely on Rust's high performance and elegant design to go further and further in the field of streaming media.
+Build a large-scale high-availability and high-performance streaming media cluster mainly built with Rust programming language, This is a new attempt and a good start, Hope to rely on Rust's high performance and elegant design to go further and further in the field of streaming media.（算了，我目前决定还是部分Rust吧）

 ### Design